Elisha: Miracles

-Elisha then journeyed to Damascus and prophesied that Hazael would be king over Syria, while weeping because of the evil he would do.
+Elisha then journeyed to Damascus and prophesied that Hazael would be king over Syria.
 Elisha directs one of the sons of the prophets to anoint Jehu, the son of Jehoshaphat, as king of Israel, and commissions him to cut off the house of Ahab.
 The death of Jehoram, pierced by an arrow from Jehu's bow, the end of Jezebel, and the slaughter of Ahab's seventy sons, proved how he executed that demand.

 Elisha's final days

 While Elisha lay on his death-bed in his own house, Jehoash of Israel, the grandson of Jehu, came to mourn over his approaching departure, and uttered the same words as those of Elisha when Elijah was taken away, indicating his value to him: "My father, my father! the chariot of Israel, and the horsemen thereof".
 Jehoash assists Elisha to fire an arrow eastwards from the window of his room, predicting as it lands: